SB-3735

 Plain Language

-School districts that possess student biometric information must destroy it within 30 days of the Act's effective date and provide certified proof of destruction to the State Board of Education.
-Districts that contracted with third parties for biometric data collection or storage must require those third parties to destroy the data and confirm destruction in writing.
-During the 30-day wind-down period, districts may not sell, lease, or disclose biometric information except with custodial consent or by court order.
-The Local Records Act's approval requirements are waived for destruction during this period.
-The identical obligation applies to the Chicago School District under 105 ILCS 5/34-18.34(b-10) through (b-20).
+Within 30 days of the Act's effective date, school districts possessing student biometric information must destroy it and provide certified documentation of destruction to the State Board of Education.
+If a district has contracted with a third party to collect or store student biometric information, the district must require that third party to destroy the data and confirm destruction in writing.
+During the 30-day wind-down period, districts may not sell, lease, or disclose the biometric information except with custodial consent or court order.
+The Local Records Act approval requirement is waived for destruction within this 30-day window.

 Statutory Text